cozymantis/human-parser-comfyui-node/README.md

 ### LIP Parser

 - LIP is the largest single person human parsing dataset with 50000+ images.
-This dataset focus more on the complicated real scenarios.
+This dataset focuses on complicated real scenarios.
 - mIoU on LIP validation: 59.36 %
 - The LIP parser can detect the following categories: